algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 In this image, we have counted 1,000,000 sheep (items) 10,000 different times.
 In each run, we have given each item a 0.025% chance to flip our primary counter and have given each increment in our primary counter a weight of 4000 items.
 We have plotted 10 of the 10,000 runs (chosen at random), and each upward tick of the lines represents one of the items winning a game of chance and adding 1 to the primary counter and thus adding 4000 to the approximate count.
-We have also shaded the maximum and minimum approximate count for each true count of the 10,000 trials in grey, thereby highlighting the range of possible outputs.
+We have also shaded the maximum and minimum approximate count for each true count of the 10,000 trials in gray, thereby highlighting the range of possible outputs.
 On top of the plot, we have shown the distribution of all 10,000 runs for the approximate count at 10,000, 500,000, and 1,000,000 items.

 There's a lot to unpack here, so let's start with the upward trending lines.